paradajz/core/README.md

 ## Strings

 This module provides an easy way to manipulate C-style strings.
-To use strings, `USE_STRINGS` symbol must be defined and `MAX_TEXT_SIZE` symbol must be defined with wanted value, for instance 50:
+To use strings, `USE_STRINGS` symbol must be defined and `STRING_BUFFER_SIZE` symbol must be defined with wanted value, for instance 50:

-- `MAX_TEXT_SIZE=50`
+- `STRING_BUFFER_SIZE=50`

 ## UART